RWS/studio-api-docs/apiconcepts/translationmemory/creating_a_container_database.md

     container.Save();
 }
 ```
-****
-First, we create the database server object from the TM Server.
-For this, the [GetDatabaseServer](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.TranslationProviderServer.yml#Sdl_LanguagePlatform_TranslationMemoryApi_TranslationProviderServer_GetDatabaseServer_System_Guid_) method is applied, which takes the server ID or path.
-The database server properties are returned by function that is shown below.
-Note that this function has been simplified for our sample implementation.
-It actually returns only an empty property, however, we need it to provide the required parameter for the [GetDatabaseServer](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.TranslationProviderServer.yml#Sdl_LanguagePlatform_TranslationMemoryApi_TranslationProviderServer_GetDatabaseServer_System_Guid_) method.
+First, create the database server object from the TM Server.
+Use the [GetDatabaseServer](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.TranslationProviderServer.yml#Sdl_LanguagePlatform_TranslationMemoryApi_TranslationProviderServer_GetDatabaseServer_System_Guid_) method, which takes the server ID or path.
+The database server properties come from the helper function shown below.
+In this sample, the helper is simplified and returns an empty property object, but it still supplies the required parameter for the [GetDatabaseServer](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.TranslationProviderServer.yml#Sdl_LanguagePlatform_TranslationMemoryApi_TranslationProviderServer_GetDatabaseServer_System_Guid_) method.

 # [C#](#tab/tabid-2)
 ```cs